Communal Principles Project

 2016-2017: YEAR OF FREEDOM

-Students are invited to apply for mini grants to develop a program or activity that exemplifies the spirit and purpose of fairness to our community.
+Students are invited to apply for mini grants to develop a program or activity that exemplifies the spirit and purpose of freedom to our community.
 Grants will be awarded in the amount of $200 or $500.
 Grant proposals will be reviewed by members of the Communal Principles Project committee.
 Please review the following Grant Proposal documents before submitting your proposal.

 Grant proposals should be submitted well in advance of your proposed event or program date to facilitate review and processing.
 Please review the deadlines below carefully to ensure that your proposal for grant-funding is received by the CPP Committee at least two (2) weeks before your event.